+Rabinora Vaun riansua Department of Veterinary Pathology, Faculty of Veterinary and Animal Sciences, West Bengal University of Animal and Fishery Sciences, 37, K.B.
+Sarani, Belgachia, Kolkata, West Bengal, India floors (Adhikari A, et al., 2008) [2].
 In all of these species, it was reported to be the most common pathogenic and chronic disease in domestic poultry.
+This form is characterized by distribution of lesions all over the length of the gastrointestinal tract, but particularly common on the middle part of the small intestine.
 Severe lack of clotting may be observed in the acute form.
-Most infected flocks show a significant decline in their consumption of food and water due to mild or severe exposure, which will have an effect on birds as they tend to be agitated and prone to huddles and weight decrease observed (Barde J.I. et al, 2012) [7].
+Most infected flocks show a significant decline in their consumption of food and water due to mild or severe exposure, which will have an effect on birds as they tend to be agitated and prone to huddles and weight decrease observed (Barde J.I. et al, 2012)^[7].
 Weight loss may occur when the mucosa of the gastrointestinal tract is damaged as a result of reduced absorption.
+The inflammation and damage to the gastrointestinal tract, leading to diarrhoea and subsequent dehydration are important factors for coccidiosis lesions.
 Ulcerations, loss of pigmentation in the gastrointestinal tract may also be observed at the end of infection.
-(Conway D.P. and Mckenzie M.E., 1991; Edgar S.A., 1992; Lillehoj H.S. and Trout J.M., 1993) [9, 15, 21].
-Haemorrhagic, malabsorption, diarrhoea and decrease in weight gain are the most clinically significant manifestations of coccidiosis (Moses et al., 2015) [25].
+(Conway D.P. and Mckenzie M.E., 1991; Edgar S.A., 1992; Lillehoj H.S. and Trout J.M., 1993) ^[9, 14, 21].
+Haememorrhagic, malabsorption, diarrhoea and decrease in weight gain are the most clinically significant manifestations of coccidiosis (Moses et al., 2015)^[25].
 Coccidiosis continues to be an important problem around the world, because of difficulties in diagnosis.
-It may be difficult to differentiate between species by morphological characteristics of the oocyst and requires trained personnel (Soulsby E.J.L., 1982) [29].
-Clinical signs, coprology and pathomorphological analyses as well as pathomorphological analysis may be used for the diagnosis of coccidiosis (Conway D.P. and McKenzie M.E., 2007) [10].
+It may be difficult to differentiate between species by morphological characteristics of the oocyst and requires trained personnel (Soulsby E.J.L., 1982) ^[29].
+Clinical signs, coprology and pathomorphological analyses as well as pathomorphological analysis may be used for the diagnosis of coccidiosis (Conway D.P. and McKenzie M.E., 2007)^[10].
 The significance of the pathological findings is important, based on macroscopic and histology damage to the intestines.
 This study therefore aims at determining the incidence of coccidiosis by means of conventional and histopathology methods.